Kars07/StampNet/README.md

 Landing Page: the home page of stampnet which contains the contents, slider, Frequently asked questions tab and a "Get Started button" which takes you Login using either google or metamask.

+AboutUs page: A page to show a little about the developers that created StampNet..
+You can check it by clicking [StampNet AboutUs](https://stampnet.vercel.app/about-us)

 Documentation Page: Browse and read through all the neccessarities needed to upload a document and also how to reach us.
+[StampNet DocsPage](https://stampnet.vercel.app/docs)

 Dashboard Page: User interactive page that allows user to upload their media(videos,image,or douments), generates a hash key and then stores the hash on the blockchain and then verifies the document.